 A large proportion of "heterosexual" men seropositive were probably infected by other males

-The authors identified groups of HIV transmission in the UK and found that 29% of heterosexual transmissions happened, indeed, in groups of transfers involving only boys who had had relations with other men (MSM).
-The authors estimate that 6% of HIV infections in heterosexual males are poorly sorted and are actually acquired during sex with other men.
-However, the proportion of poorly sorted infections involves black African heterosexual men could be quite high, 21%.
-The study examined the genetic structure of the virus that infected 22.500 people in whom HIV was diagnosed in the UK, and between 1996 2008.
+About a fifth of HIV infections among African black males, originally classified as a result of a heterosexual exposure in the UK, were probably acquired after having sex with other same-sex individuals, the researchers reported.
+The authors identified HIV transmission groups in the UK and found that 29% of heterosexual transmissions actually occurred in transmission groups involving only boys who had had sex with other boys (MSM).
+The authors estimate that 6% of HIV infections in heterosexual males are poorly classified and are actually acquired during sexual intercourse with other males.
+However, the proportion of misclassified infections involving African black heterosexual men could be quite high, 21%.
+The study examined the genetic structure of the virus that infected 22.500 people, in whom HIV was diagnosed in the UK, between 1996 and 2008.
 Overall, 56% of heterosexual people could be placed in a transmission group that does not involve other heterosexuals.
-However, 31% were the groups involved, while straight and HSH, and representing straight lone 29% on transmission lines which involved only MSM.
-Heterosexual men of black African origin represented the ethnic group most likely to be linked exclusively to transmission MSM.
+However, 31% belonged to groups involving both heterosexuals and MSM, and 29% represented solitary heterosexuals in transmission networks that exclusively involved MSM.
+Black heterosexual men represented the ethnic group most likely to be exclusively linked to MSM transmission networks.

 Comment: These results do not surprise probably all aware of the stigmatization of sexual relations between persons men in certain minority communities in the UK.
 Certain erroneous attributions about the sexuality of people in whom HIV has just been diagnosed, could also come from health workers, who also assume the sexuality of African patients.

 Digiprove certificate id: P552172 - Evidence of this text and HTML content Has Been created.

 Copyscape has not detected any matches for the current post.
 (297 words checked)